lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 IPv6 mandates a checksum in the protocol above IP.
-Nevertheless, if a more efficient mechanism such as L2 CRC or MIC is carried by or over the L2 (such as in the LPWAN fragmentation process (see XXXX)), the UDP checksum transmission can be avoided.
+Nevertheless, if a more efficient mechanism such as L2 CRC or MIC is carried by or over the L2 (such as in the LPWAN fragmentation process (see Section 8)), the UDP checksum transmission can be avoided.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-UDP-checksum".